-Keeping the hood clean and hygienic allows to prevent and eliminate annoying problems of efficiency of the entire ventilation system and at the same time ensures the maintenance of a low fire risk.
+It allows to prevent and eliminate annoying problems of efficiency of the entire ventilation system and at the same time ensures the maintenance of a low risk of fire.

-Beside fire risk, problems associated with odors produced by cooking food, are wide spreading and represent an increasingly issue.
+Beside this, challenges associated with reducing odors produced by cooking food are wide spreading and represent an increasingly issue in all restaurants.

-The substances responsible mainly include fat-acids, aliphatic and aromatic hydrocarbons, aromatic amines and aldehydes.
+The substances responsible of odors while cooking food mainly include fat-acids, aliphatic and aromatic hydrocarbons, aromatic amines and aldehydes.
 The type and quantity of pollutants emitted depend mainly on what kind of product has been cooked, the cooking methods and the means used for cooking.
 There are many ways to filter odors, but there are no specific rules on “olfactory pollution”.

 The odorigenic compounds can constitute an important friction point between the restaurant / hotel /catering and the surrounding environment, since smells are able to spread in large areas without that anybody can carry out resolutive interventions to contain it avoiding the exaxperation of the people involved.